Flybe to exit short-haul flight contract with Finnair

-HELSINKI, Nov 12 (Reuters) - British carrier Flybe Group will exit its Finnish joint venture with Finnair after the companies failed to agree on how to increase the unit’s profitability, Finnair said on Wednesday.
+HELSINKI (Reuters) - British carrier Flybe Group (FLYB.L) will exit its Finnish joint venture with Finnair (FIA1S.HE) after the companies failed to agree on how to increase the unit’s profitability, Finnair said on Wednesday.

 State-controlled Finnair said Flybe has agreed to sell its 60 percent stake in Flybe Nordic to a new investor or to Finnair for the price of one euro ($1.2481).